telerik/maui-docs/controls/pdfviewer/toolbar/overview.md

 <snippet id='pdfviewer-toolbar'/>

->The snippet above shows one of the approaches for loading a PDF document inside RadPdfViewer just for the purpose of the example.
+>The snippet above shows one of the approaches for loading a PDF document inside `RadPdfViewer` just for the purpose of the example.

-This is the result:
+The following image shows the results from the completed example:

 ![.NET MAUI PdfViewer Toolbar](images/pdfviewer-toolbar.png "PDF Viewer Toolbar")

-> For the PdfViewer Toolbar example, go to the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) and navigate to PdfViewer -> Toolbar category.
+> For a runnalbe example with the PDF Viewer toolbar, see the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) and go to **PdfViewer > Toolbar**.

-## Custom Toolbar Item
+## Custom Toolbar Items

-You can easily add custom toolbar items to the PDF Toolbar bound with a custom command.
-This is implemented by using the `ButtonToolbarItem`.
+You can add custom toolbar items to the PDF Toolbar and bind them to a custom command.
+You can achieve this by using the `ButtonToolbarItem`.

-Here is an example showing how to add a custom ToolbarItem with a sample command bound to it.
-The command is used just to display a message with the PdfDocument file size.
+Here is an example showing how to add a custom Toolbar item with a sample command bound to it.
+The command is used just to display a message with the PDF document's file size.

 **1.** Add the PdfViewer and the PdfToolbar controls to your page:

 <snippet id='pdfviewer-toolbar-customcommand-xaml' />

-**2.** Load a sample pdf document in code-behind:
+**2.** Load a sample PDF document in code-behind:

 <snippet id='pdfviewer-toolbar-customcommand' />

-**3.** ViewModel class.
-In the ViewModel get a reference to the `RadFixedDocument` instance through the `Document` property of the PdfViewer as well as execute the `DisplayFileSizeCommand` bound to the `Command` property of the custom ToolbarItem:
+**3.** Add the ViewModel class.
+In the ViewModel, get a reference to the `RadFixedDocument` instance through the `Document` property of the PDF Viewer and execute the `DisplayFileSizeCommand` bound to the `Command` property of the custom Toolbar item:

 <snippet id='pdfviewer-toolbar-customcommand-vm' />

-Check below the result on different platforms:
+The image below shows the results on the different platforms:

 ![PdfToolbar Custom ToolbarItem](images/pdfviewer-toolbar-customitem.png)

-> For the PDF Viewer Custom Toolbar example, go to the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) and navigate to PdfViewer -> Toolbar category.
+> For a runnable example demonstrating the PDF Viewer's custom Toolbar items, see the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) and go to **PdfViewer > Toolbar**.

 ## See Also